bjephson/bjephson/README.md

 I'm Brett and I'm a Senior Frontend Developer.

-🏠  House of Pages - Crossbones team.
+🏠  House of Pages - Crossbone team.
-🔭  I'm currently working on Customer Authentication.

 <!--
 **bjephson/bjephson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.